 Lilley Fund Scholarship

 The Lilley Fund, as administered through the Department of Human Services – Lenawee County Board, has provided funding for this scholarship for a Lenawee County resident or ward.
-This scholarship can be used for educational opportunities such as: vocational/technical programs, college course work, and fees for registrations, tuition, supplies, and materials.
+Applicants need to be currently receiving some type of public assistance from the Department of Human Services or have received assistance from the Department within the past 18 months.
+Preference will be given to applicants who are seeking assistance with vocational/technical programs.
+This scholarship can be used for educational opportunities such as: vocational/technical programs, or college, college course work, and fees for registrations, tuition, supplies, and materials.
 The scholarship can be combined with other financial aid to cover related costs.
 More information and an application can be found by clicking the following link:

 To be considered, you must meet the following criteria:

 - Graduating senior attending school in Jackson or Lenawee county;

 - Going into a STEAM (Science, Technology, Engineering, Art or Mathematics) related field;